Meixia-S/CS-3700/README.md

 # Projects for Networks and Distributed Systems
-## Project-specific Readmes are in the folders.
+## Project-specific README are in the folders.